Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: DQC Framework

 \subsection{DQC Workflow}

-The DQC workflow encompasses circuit compilation, decomposition of a monolithic quantum circuit into sub-circuits (each treated as an independent job), and allocation of Quantum Processing Unit (QPU) nodes to execute these jobs, as illustrated in Figure \ref{fig:framework}.
+The DQC workflow encompasses circuit compilation, the decomposition of a monolithic quantum circuit into sub-circuits (each treated as an independent job), and the allocation of Quantum Processing Unit (QPU) nodes to execute these jobs, as illustrated in Figure~\ref{fig:framework}.

-In Figure \ref{fig:framework}, the Quantum Compiler, as mentioned in \cite{ferrari2023modular}, is applied to partition the circuit into executable sub-circuits based on the network topology and QPU capabilities, ensuring that inter-node dependencies are minimized.
+In Figure~\ref{fig:framework}, the Quantum Compiler, as mentioned in~\cite{ferrari2023modular,bandini2024optimized}, is applied to partition the circuit into executable sub-circuits based on the network topology and QPU capabilities, ensuring that inter-node dependencies are minimized.
 In contrast, the Scheduler manages the execution of these jobs by organizing the job queue and determining whether they should be executed concurrently or sequentially to achieve optimal performance and resource utilization.

-In this work, we consider a fully connected QPU network, as a more connected topology reduces the number of required operations.
+In this work, we consider a fully connected QPU network topology, as it reduces the number of required non-local operations.
 Each QPU is equipped with data qubits and communication qubits and is treated as a node in the network.
-Links between nodes are heterogeneous, as indicated by the different colors in Figure \ref{fig:qpu_network}.
+Links between nodes are heterogeneous, as indicated by the different colors in Figure~\ref{fig:qpu_network}.

-\subsection{Network Model}
+\subsection{Network model}

-In the network model, heterogeneous links represent variations in the characteristics of the connections between nodes.
-Among different scheduling strategies for assigning DQC jobs to available network nodes, the synchronization of arriving jobs within each time slot is also considered.
+In this work, entanglement is assumed to be a resource provided by the network infrastructure as a service to all the nodes.
+Heterogeneous end-to-end entangled links are modeled using realistic parameters.
+Including the actual network topology -- which may be possible in a datacenter scenario -- would make the DQC Execution Manager more accurate, but also poorly scalable.
+Synchronized arrivals of DQC jobs per time slot are assumed.

-\subsubsection{Heterogeneous links}
+\subsubsection{Heterogeneous Links}

-The performance of links between nodes is characterized by several key parameters, including the entanglement generation cycle time, expected state delay, entanglement success probability, and fidelity.
+Links between nodes are characterized by several key parameters, including the entanglement generation cycle time, expected state delay, entanglement success probability, and fidelity.
+Each of them has an impact on the performance of DQC job execution.

-In \cite{oslovich2025compilation}, the entanglement success probability $P_s$ represents the probability that a single entanglement generation attempt succeeds.
+In~\cite{oslovich2025compilation}, the entanglement success probability $P_s$ represents the probability that a single entanglement generation attempt succeeds.
 For a link of length $d$, it can be modeled as

 where $\eta_{\text{ion}}$ is the efficiency for emitting and collecting a photon, $\eta_{FC}^{\text{ion}\rightarrow\text{telecom}}$ is the efficiency of frequency conversion from ion to photons, $\eta_{\text{det}}^{\text{telecom}}$ is the detector efficiency for photons at telecom frequency, $\alpha$ is the attenuation factor, and $\eta_{\text{penalty}}$ accounts for a penalty to truncate the detection window.